 - Bring your own washing detergent.
 You can either buy washing detergent at a convenience store on your way to coin laundry (the cheapest brand is at around 100 yen) or buy it from the detergent vending machine in the laundry place (30 to 50 yen for 1kg laundry).
 However, not all laundromats offer this so it’s better to take your own.
 Some coin laundries, especially in urban areas, are also equipped with detergent-ready machines, but adding more detergent to your laundry will not be a problem.

 - Make sure you have the correct change.
 Both washing and drying machines only accept the 100 yen coin.
 In some coin laundries, they provide a coin changer machine where you can exchange your 1000 yen bill or 500 yen coin into 100 yen coins.
 If you cannot find one inside the coin laundry, just go to the nearest vending machine to buy a drink and pay using the remaining change.
+BE EXTRA CAREFUL HERE, since it’s not uncommon for peole to insert 500 yen coins just to later see that the machine won’t turn on and that it won’t give back the coin.
+In cases like this, one has to call a specific number, which is usually posted on a sign detailing what to do if a problem were to arise.
+Naturally, going trhough all that trouble is sometimes not worth the missing 500 yen.

 - Figure out which one is the washer and which one is the dryer.
 The dryers are usually stacked on top of each other and have clear lids.
 If you want to use the washer, there are usually two types of these: the 4.5kg (200 yen for about 35 minutes) and 7kg capacity (300 yen for about 40 minutes).